Screenshots Download Purchase Documentation Tutorials Resources Contact Forum Search

 Density Ratio - Blobs that are the specified density ratio (area of blob versus hole) get higher weights.

-Rough - Blobs that have more texture (based on the specified image) get higher weights
+Roughest - Blobs that have more texture (based on the specified image) than other blobs get higher weights

-Smooth - Blobs that have less texture (based on the specified image) get higher weights
+Smoothest - Blobs that have less texture (based on the specified image) than other blobs get higher weights

 Aspect (1.0) - Blobs with the specified aspect ratio (width/height) get higher weights